 When you first bring your Gerbils home, it is always a good idea to leave them alone for the first few days.
 This will enable them to find their way around and settle into their new home.

 Stage 2: Hygiene

 Always wash your hands, both before and after handling your Gerbils.
-Never use soap or detergents when you wash your hands prior to handling Gerbils, because these may prove harmful to them.
-If your Gerbils can detect smells that are on your hands this may make them cautious about exploring further.
-We use antibacterial soap after having any contact with our Gerbils, to ensure the removal of harmful germs.
+Never use soap or detergents when you wash your hands before handling Gerbils because these may prove harmful to them.
+If your Gerbils can detect smells on your hands, this may make them cautious about exploring further.
+We use antibacterial soap after having any contact with our Gerbils to ensure the removal of harmful germs.

 “Give Your Gerbils Time To Settle Into Their New Home”

 Bear in mind that to your Gerbil, you are an almighty giant.
 This should help you to recognize the need to take a few precautions when being around your Gerbils.
 Imagine how you would feel, coming face to face with something the size of a skyscraper – surely it would be a daunting experience.
-To Gerbils anything going on over their heads is intimidating because in the wild they would associate this with danger.
+To Gerbils, anything going on over their heads is intimidating because they would associate this with danger in the wild.

 Stage 4: Hand = Food

-The more contact you can have with your Gerbils the more they will become accustomed to you.
+The more contact you can have with your Gerbils, the more they will become accustomed to you.
 So, every day make sure you take the old food out of their home and replace it with some new food.
-By smell, your Gerbils will come to recognize you, with your hand, and come to associate your arrival with new food.
+By smell, your Gerbils will come to recognize you with your hand and come to associate your arrival with fresh food.